-The Company believes that its officers and other key employees and Directors should own and hold common stock of the Company to further align their interests with the interests of stockholders and to further promote the Company's commitment to sound corporate governance.
-Under the Company's Stock Ownership Guidelines, Directors will be required to own a minimum of five times the director's annual retainer in shares of Company common stock upon the later of January 1, 2011 or the five-year anniversary of election to the Board.

-Director Orientation and Continuing Education

-A sound understanding of the Company's business is essential for a Director to substantially contribute to the Board.
-Consequently, all new Directors must participate in an orientation program developed by the Company after election to the Board.
-The orientation program includes presentations by senior management to familiarize new Directors with the Company's strategic plans, the Company's significant financial, accounting and risk management issues and related matters.
-All Directors are also encouraged to participate in continuing education developed by the Company and programs provided by outside sources.
+- 6.2.
+Stock Ownership.
+The Company believes that its officers and other key employees and directors should own and hold common stock of the Company to further align their interests with the interests of stockholders and to further promote the Company's commitment to sound corporate governance.
+Under the Company's Stock Ownership Guidelines, directors will be required to own a minimum of five times the director's annual retainer in sharesof Company common stock upon the five-year anniversary of election to the Board. - 6.3.
+Director Orientation and Continuing Education.
+A sound understanding of the Company's business is essential for a director to substantially contribute to the Board.
+Each new director must participate in an orientation program developed by the Company after election to the Board.
+The orientation program includes presentations by senior management to familiarize new directors with the Company's strategic plans, ethics and values, significant financial matters, accounting and risk management issues, corporate governance, and key policies and related matters.